moltenform/scite-files/files/api_files.md

 An api file is a plain text file with one entry per line.

+You can generate api files for your own source code, one of these tools may be helpful:

-  * For C/C++ headers, an API file can be generated using [http://ctags.sourceforge.net/ ctags] and then the [tags2api](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/tags2api.py) Python script (which assumes C/C++ source) on the tags file to grab complete multiple line function prototypes.
+* For C/C++ headers, an API file can be generated using [ctags](http://ctags.sourceforge.net/) and then the [tags2api](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/tags2api.py) Python script (which assumes C/C++ source) on the tags file to grab complete multiple line function prototypes.
 Some common headers surround parameter lists with a __P macro and may have comments.
-The [cleanapi](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/cleanapi.cc) utility may be used on these files.
+The [cleanapi](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/cleanapi.cc) utility may be used on these files
-  * To generate an API file for Python modules, there is a [gen_python](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/gen_python_api.py) script.
+* For Python modules, there is a [gen_python](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/gen_python_api.py) script
-  * To generate an API file for Python 3, there is a [gen_python_3](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/gen_python_3_api.py) script.
+* For Python 3, there is a [gen_python_3](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/gen_python_3_api.py) script
-  * To generate an API file for Java classes, there is a [!ApiBuilder.java](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/java_ApiBuilder.java) program.
+* For Java classes, there is a [ApiBuilder.java](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/java_ApiBuilder.java) program
-  * To generate an API file for C# classes, use [genapi.cs](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/gen_csgenapi.zip).
+* For C# classes, use [genapi.cs](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/gen_csgenapi.zip)
-  * To generate an API file for PHP, use [php-api-generator](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/gen_php-api-generator.zip) or [phpapi.php](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files/makeapi/phpapi.php.txt).
+* For PHP, use [php-api-generator](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/gen_php-api-generator.zip) or [phpapi.php](https://raw.githubusercontent.com/downpoured/scite-files/master/files/files/api_files_gen/phpapi.php.txt)

-Search for "calltip" [SciTE Documentation](http://www.scintilla.org/SciTEDoc.html) for more information.
+Search for "calltip" in the [SciTE Documentation](http://www.scintilla.org/SciTEDoc.html) for more information.